atta-hamamah/e-commerce/README.md

-Fully responsive e-commerce using Next.js and Tailwind.
+Fully responsive e-commerce using Next.js , TS and Tailwind.
 Leveraging server-side components, search parameters, and useContext to enhance performance and ensure SEO friendliness.